Recent advancements in technology have, in many ways, made our on-the-go lives easier and more...

 What You Need to Know About PCI Levels and Requirements

-Merchants and service providers must meet the relevant requirements of the Payment Card Industry Data Security Standard (PCI DSS) to accept payment cards and to process, store, or handle payment card data in any way.
+Payment card data must be well-protected as damages from data breaches continue to mount.
+Merchants and service providers must meet the relevant PCI compliance requirements, depending on their PCI levels, to accept payment cards and to process, store, or handle payment card data in any way.

 The PCI Security Standards Council (SSC) implemented the PCI DSS as businesses moved online and cybercrime and data breaches swelled.
 The leading credit card brands behind the security council—American Express, Discover, MasterCard, Visa, and JCB—have since remained vigilant, tightening protections via the PCI DSS as cybersecurity threats have evolved.